 Choices such as whiskey, vodka, tequila and rum make you especially susceptible because the serving size for hard liquor is much less than other alcohol, so you may be drinking more than you intend — which could cause serious damage to your liver.

 And having overweight or obesity puts you at a greater risk for liver disease and mortality, according to a May 2021 study in the European Journal of Clinical Nutrition.

 Cancer, in its simplest definition, is uncontrollable cell division in the body, which spreads to other areas.

-The American Cancer Society (ACS) recently updated their guidelines on alcohol consumption to the recommendation that it is best to abstain from alcohol altogether.
+The American Cancer Society (ACS) recently updated its guidelines on alcohol consumption, recommending that it is best to abstain from alcohol altogether.

 The stronger or larger your drink — in other words, the more ethanol you consume — seems to determine the risk for development of cancer, according to the ACS.